Skip to main content

 Address Permissions

-An address can hold one (or more) permissions, enabling it to perform multiple "actions" on an ERC725Account.
-Such "actions" include setting data on the ERC725Account, calling other contracts, transferring native tokens, etc.
+A controller can hold one (or more) permissions, enabling it to perform multiple "actions" on an ERC725Account.
+Such "actions" include setting data, calling other contracts, transferring native tokens, etc.

-To grant permission(s) to an <address>, set the following data key - value pair below in the ERC725Y storage of the ERC725Account linked to the Key Manager.
+To grant permission(s) to a controller, set the following data key-value pair in the ERC725Y storage of the ERC725Account linked to the Key Manager.

 • key: 0x4b80742de2bf82acb3630000<address>